DETAILED ACTION

 Auterio further teaches:

-wherein the instructions, when executed by the computer circuit, cause the computer circuit to track rewards for the second party. ([C9L61-C10L6] In some embodiments, the incentive offer search system can consider the location-based action history of players of one or more online games at the location to determine an appropriate incentive reward.
+wherein the instructions, when executed by the computer circuit, cause the computer circuit to track rewards for the third party. ([C9L61-C10L6] In some embodiments, the incentive offer search system can consider the location-based action history of players of one or more online games at the location to determine an appropriate incentive reward.
 This can include the type of location-based actions, proposed location-based actions, performed location-based actions, and other information regarding location-based actions associated with the location.
 For example, if some users often fail to perform a certain location-based action when offered an incentive reward of $10,000 in virtual poker chips in Zynga Poker, the incentive offer search system may determine an incentive reward of $30,000 in virtual poker chips is an appropriate incentive reward to incentivize performance of this location-based action.)

 Auterio teaches the limitations of claim 93.
 As per claim 114: